ASUCICREPO/intelligent-request-collector/README.md

 **Prerequisites**

-- Make sure there is a valid internet gateway and VPC set up.
+1) Make sure there is a valid internet gateway and VPC set up.
-- Ensure you have the Bedrock model Claude Sonnet available and activated.
+2) Ensure you have the Bedrock model Claude Sonnet available and activated.
+3) Make there is a valid IAM Identity with the following permissions
+- AmazonBedrockFullAccess
+- AmazonEC2FullAccess
+- AmazonS3FullAccess
+- AmazonSESFullAccess

 **AWS Console Setup**

-1) Create a bucket with default policies, make note of the name
-2) Go to SES and verify the identity of the email address you will be sending to/from
+1) Go to SES and verify the identity of the email address you will be sending to/from
-3) You must enable Claude Sonnet Model Access on AWS Console for Amazon Bedrock.
+2) You must enable Claude Sonnet Model Access on AWS Console for Amazon Bedrock.

 **AWS CloudFormation**